noobCoding/CellEnrich/README.md

 <br />

 Install Dependent Packages:
-*	Some packages require to be installed from sources that need compilation and a proper version of [RTools](https://cran.r-project.org/bin/windows/Rtools/).
+*	Some packages must be installed from sources that need compilation and a proper version of [RTools](https://cran.r-project.org/bin/windows/Rtools/).
 *	It’s recommended to install devtools, and BiocManager packages first, to install the following packages in Github / Bioconductor (not in CRAN).